RafaelJovel/module3/memory/WORKFLOW_STATUS.md

 - The user will be very clear and explicit when directing stage transitions (e.g., "Let's move to BUILD & ASSESS stage")
 - Assistant should focus on completing stage work thoroughly and responding to user direction

+**ENFORCEMENT MECHANISM - STAGE GATE VALIDATION**:

+Before taking ANY action on a task, the assistant MUST perform this validation:

+1. **Read Current Stage**: Check the work item file to identify the current stage
+2. **Stage Gate Check**:
+   - If current stage is **PLAN**:
+     - ONLY provide planning assistance (test strategy, file analysis, discussion)
+     - NEVER write implementation code
+     - NEVER execute tests
+     - WAIT for user to explicitly say "move to BUILD & ASSESS" or similar
+   - If current stage is **BUILD & ASSESS**:
+     - Implement code and run tests ONLY after user authorized transition
+     - NEVER move to REFLECT & ADAPT without user approval
+   - If current stage is **REFLECT & ADAPT**:
+     - ONLY discuss process improvements and future tasks
+     - NEVER create commits
+     - WAIT for user to say "move to COMMIT & PICK NEXT" or similar
+   - If current stage is **COMMIT & PICK NEXT**:
+     - ONLY create commits and select next task after user approval
+     - NEVER start planning next task without user directive

+3. **Violation Response**: If the assistant catches itself about to violate stage boundaries:
+   - STOP immediately
+   - State: "I cannot proceed with [action] because we are currently in [stage] and this action belongs to [other stage]"
+   - Ask user: "Would you like to transition to [other stage] now?"

 **Stage Transition Requirements:**
-- **PLAN → BUILD & ASSESS**: User confirms test strategy and file changes are clearly defined
+- **PLAN → BUILD & ASSESS**: User confirms test strategy and file changes are clearly defined, then **explicitly directs** transition
-- **BUILD & ASSESS → REFLECT & ADAPT**: User confirms ALL quality validation passes cleanly
+- **BUILD & ASSESS → REFLECT & ADAPT**: User confirms ALL quality validation passes cleanly, then **explicitly directs** transition
-- **REFLECT & ADAPT → COMMIT & PICK NEXT**: User confirms process assessment and future task review are complete
+- **REFLECT & ADAPT → COMMIT & PICK NEXT**: User confirms process assessment and future task review are complete, then **explicitly directs** transition
-- **COMMIT & PICK NEXT → PLAN**: User directs beginning of next Given-When-Then task planning
+- **COMMIT & PICK NEXT → PLAN**: User **explicitly directs** beginning of next Given-When-Then task planning

 ## Work Item Structure